The Hollywood Ghosts of Roxbury Drive

 900 N. Roxbury

 Kay Williams, widow of Clark Gable lived at this house with their son, John Clark Gable in the 1970s.
 Williams was an actress under contract at MGM in the 1940s.
-With the exception of 1953’s The Actress all of her roles were uncredited.
+Except for 1953’s The Actress all of her roles were uncredited.

 This was John Gable’s childhood home.
 If he heard that a boy his age had moved into the neighborhood he would promptly go to that house and ring the doorbell to meet the child and see if they wanted to play.